 - a.
 Monitor Units At Risk: Monitor projects at risk of converting to market rate within the planning period. - b.
-Work with Potential Purchasers: Establish contact with public and nonprofit agencies interested in purchasing and/or managing units at risk. - c.
+Work with Potential Purchasers: Establish contact with public and nonprofit agencies interested in purchasing or managing units at risk. - c.
 Tenant Education: The California Legislature passed AB 1701 in 1998, requiring that property owners give a nine-month notice of their intent to opt out of low-income restrictions.
 The City will work with tenants of at-risk units and provide them with information regarding tenant rights and conversion procedures.
 The City will also provide tenants with information regarding Section 8 rent subsidies through the Riverside County Housing Authority and other affordable housing opportunities.
 The City will implement State Preservation Notice Law (Gov. Code 65863.10, 65863.11, 65863.13) which requires owners to provide tenants and affected public entities (including the City) notices regarding expiring rental restrictions starting three years before expiration. - d.
 Proactive Contact: The City will contact property owners of units at risk of converting to market-rate housing within one year of affordability expiration to discuss the City's desire to preserve complexes as affordable housing.
-Participation from agencies interested in purchasing and/or managing at-risk units will be sought.
-Coordinate with owners of expiring subsidies to ensure tenants receive the required notices at 3 years, 6 months, and 12 months, and 6 months, perin accordance with California law. - e.
-Assist Tenants of Existing Rent-Restricted Units to Obtain Priority Status on Section 8 Waiting List: Work with the Riverside Housing Authority to place tenants displaced from at-risk units on a priority list for Section 8 rental assistance.
+Participation from agencies interested in purchasing or managing at-risk units will be sought.
+Coordinate with owners of expiring subsidies to ensure tenants receive the required notices at 3 years, 12 months, and 6 months, in accordance with California law. - e.
+Assist Tenants of Existing Rent-Restricted Units to Obtain Priority Status on Section 8 Waiting List: Work with the Riverside Housing Authority to place tenants displaced from at-risk units on a priority list for Section 8 rental assistance. - f.
+Rental Registry.
+Institute a rental registry program to identify and track rental units, including units that accept Section 8 vouchers, and affordability levels and ensure all rental properties in the Housing Inventory are in the registry.

-Financing: CDBG Funds, and Section 8 Vouchers/-Certificates
+Financing: CDBG Funds, and Section 8 Vouchers/Certificates